CharaChorder/docs/docs/Device Manager.rst

 .. dropdown:: Key Scan Rate

 	The scan rate, sometimes known as the “Key scan duration,” refers to the frequency at which the device checks the state of the input keys.
-For reference, 5 ms corresponds to 200 Hz, which means that :doc:`CCOS<CharaChorder Operating System (CCOS)>` checks the position of the keys once every 5 milliseconds, which equals 200 times in a second.
+For reference, 5 ms corresponds to 200 Hz, which means that :doc:`CCOS<CCOS>` checks the position of the keys once every 5 milliseconds, which equals 200 times in a second.
 Having a lower number is usually better as it makes CCOS more responsive, though the difference at low numbers is usually negligible.
 In the GTM, this setting is adjustable in millisecond (ms) units.

 .. dropdown:: Key Debounce Press

-	The debounce press setting refers to the time frame (measured in milliseconds) in which :doc:`CCOS<CharaChorder Operating System (CCOS)>` will filter out duplicate key activations on a press event.
+	The debounce press setting refers to the time frame (measured in milliseconds) in which :doc:`CCOS<CCOS>` will filter out duplicate key activations on a press event.
 In other words, any duplicate activations within the given time frame will only be counted as one.

 	We should adjust this setting if we are having unintentional duplicate characters while typing.
-Increasing this value will lower the probability that unwanted duplicate characters will appear because it tells :doc:`CCOS<CharaChorder Operating System (CCOS)>` to wait longer before typing an additional character that’s assigned to the same switch-direction.
-However, having this setting set too high might also cause issues with :doc:`CCOS<CharaChorder Operating System (CCOS)>` not reading intentional double-presses, so it’s recommended to try different numbers in small increments.
+Increasing this value will lower the probability that unwanted duplicate characters will appear because it tells :doc:`CCOS<CCOS>` to wait longer before typing an additional character that’s assigned to the same switch-direction.
+However, having this setting set too high might also cause issues with :doc:`CCOS<CCOS>` not reading intentional double-presses, so it’s recommended to try different numbers in small increments.
 This setting should be used in connection with the debounce release setting.

 .. dropdown:: Key Debounce Release

-	The debounce release setting refers to the time frame (measured in milliseconds) in which :doc:`CCOS<CharaChorder Operating System (CCOS)>` will filter out duplicate key activations on a release event.
+	The debounce release setting refers to the time frame (measured in milliseconds) in which :doc:`CCOS<CCOS>` will filter out duplicate key activations on a release event.
 In other words, any duplicate activations within the given time frame will only be counted as one.

 	We should adjust this setting if we are having unintentional duplicate characters while typing.
-Increasing this value will lower the probability that unwanted duplicate characters will appear because it tells :doc:`CCOS<CharaChorder Operating System (CCOS)>` to wait longer before typing an additional character that’s assigned to the same switch-direction.
-However, having this setting set too high might also cause issues with :doc:`CCOS<CharaChorder Operating System (CCOS)>` not reading intentional double-presses, so it’s recommended to try different numbers in small increments.
+Increasing this value will lower the probability that unwanted duplicate characters will appear because it tells :doc:`CCOS<CCOS>` to wait longer before typing an additional character that’s assigned to the same switch-direction.
+However, having this setting set too high might also cause issues with :doc:`CCOS<CCOS>` not reading intentional double-presses, so it’s recommended to try different numbers in small increments.
 This setting should be used in connection with the debounce press setting.

 .. dropdown:: Output Character Delay